Useful Links, Contacts

 Health Savings Plan: an additional employer contribution to your HSA

-What steps do I take to receive the 2019 Wellness Reward?
+How do I get the 2019 Wellness Reward?

 The following applies to employees enrolled in a UA medical insurance plan and who carry the coverage in their name.
 It does not apply to covered family members.